 What are the Symptoms of Supraventricular Tachycardia?

-Symptoms of supraventricular tachycardia occur because your heart does not have adequate time to refill and push blood to your body.
+Symptoms occur because your heart does not have adequate time to refill and push blood to your body.
 Following signs are seen in supraventricular tachycardia.

 - Rapid heartbeat

 - Shortness of breath

 Supraventricular tachycardia usually occurs when the electrical signals which control your heart rhythm work erratically.
 Due to this, your heart may beat faster than usual.
 In some cases, you may be born with abnormal pathways in your heart.
 Post-surgical scar tissue may also be a causative factor for these abnormal electrical pathways.